adtreindl/Epichloe_genomics/RNASeq_Data_Analysis_predict.md

 ```
-## Identify putative effector proteins
+# Identify putative effector proteins
-We used signalP and effectoP to identify possible effector protiens that may play an important role in plant-pathogen interaction.
+We used signalP and effectoP to identify possible effector protiens that can play an important role in plant-pathogen interactions.
 SignalP searches for signal peptides.
 The fasta output from signalP was used to run the online version of ```effectorP 2.0``` (<http://effectorp.csiro.au/>)  to find fungal effectors.

 ```
 /path_to_signalp/4.1/signalp -m Ec_signalP.fa -n Ec_signalP.gff /path_to_predict_results/Epichloe_clarkii.proteins.fa > Ec_signalP.out